AmanoTeam/obggcc/README.md

 }
 ```

-It uses OpenSSL to perform a simple SHA-256 calculation.
 When compiling this program on my host machine, it builds fine:

 ```bash
 $ gcc main.c -lcrypto -o main